 (Jazz-min Sar-eye) embodies the union between the queen of white flowers and the king of musical genres, Jazz, wafting in unison through the inner walls of a palace (Saraï).
 Each perfume is an olfactive reimagining; a homage to the artists and cultures that inspired them.

-Jazmin Saraï perfumes are non-gendered, made for everyone, in small batches with biodegradable ingredients, making for a sustainable practice.
+Jazmin Saraï perfumes are non-gendered, handcrafted for all, in small batches with as many biodegradable ingredients as possible, with a focus on quality and origin.

 By connecting scent, sound and culture, we raise awareness on the unappreciated and under-represented.
 Jazmin Saraï tells the stories of artists, people of colour, and multi-cultural narratives, swapping the euro-centric lens for one sharper in its nuance.